 Katy Milkman, a behavioral scientist at the University of Pennsylvania, says that short-term high workload can also make it harder to make the right call for your future self.
 The more overworked and tired we are in the moment, she says, the more impulsive our choices will be—leading us to decide we just can’t afford a vacation.

-Another reason Americans have so much trouble taking vacation is that it’s the cultural norm to work long hours and not take breaks.
-We all want to fit in at work, so if everyone else is working overtime and not taking vacation, we’re going to do that too.
+Another reason Americans have so much trouble taking vacations is that it’s the cultural norm to work long hours and not take breaks.
+We all want to fit in at work, so if everyone else is working overtime and not taking vacations, we’re going to do that too.

 According to David Dunning, a professor of psychology at the University of Michigan, work culture is quite different in Europe, where vacation and going home on time are encouraged.
 As a result, Europeans don’t feel guilty about vacation time the way Americans do.